Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Thermalisation and fluence dependent dynamics

 In addition to the experiment at 2.3 mJ cm$^{-2}$ highlighted in the main text, we also measured the initial ultrafast optical melting dynamics at 1.5 mJ cm$^{-2}$ and 1.75 mJ cm$^{-2}$.
 Difference patterns averaged over a 3--5~ps time range are shown in Supplementary Figure~\ref{fig:FluenceDep}a.
-The magnitude of observed changes increases with the incident fluence over this range, and the mixture of positive and negative changes at all fluences resembles that observed for the thermal phase change shown in Fig.~\ref{10KStaticDiff}.
+The magnitude of observed changes increases with the incident fluence over this range, and the mixture of positive and negative changes at all fluences resembles that observed for the thermal phase change shown in Figure 1.
 The quantitative temporal profiles of the superlattice peak intensities are shown in Supplementary Figure~\ref{fig:FluenceDep}b.
 The measured time constants of PLD suppression fall within the range of 1 to 1.5 ps for all fluences.
 The increasing magnitude of superlattice peak reduction, as well as of change in $\text{Bragg}\uparrow$ and $\text{Bragg}\downarrow$, is shown in Supplementary Figure~\ref{fig:FluenceDep}c.
-This behaviour shows that the threshold fluence to melt the Ta trimer superstructure is less than 1.5 mJ cm$^{-2}$.
+Moreover, as the amplitude of the PLD superlattice peaks tracks the order parameter, the intensity of these peaks are mainly sensitive to the structural change and impacted less by thermal effects.
+Thus, these peaks are most suited to extract the threshold fluence for the structural phase transition.
+A linear fit on the PLD peak intensities versus fluence (dashed line, Fig.~\ref{fig:FluenceDep}c) suggests a zero-intercept around $\approx\!1.1$~mJ cm$^{-2}$.

-The final temperature of the sample in our UED experiments after complete thermalisation following laser absorption at 1030 nm was also calculated.
-The estimate was based on the assumption that 44\% of the incident light gets absorbed (based on optical measurements in Supplementary Note~\ref{sec:Reflectivity}) in the film of 61.5 nm thickness (as determined in Supplementary Note~\ref{sec:Sample}).
+We can estimate the final temperature of the sample in our UED experiments after complete thermalisation following laser absorption at 1030 nm.
+In this, it is assumed that 44\% of the incident light gets absorbed (based on optical measurements in Supplementary Note~\ref{sec:Reflectivity}) in the film of 61.5 nm thickness (as determined in Supplementary Note~\ref{sec:Sample}).
 We calculated the corresponding temperature increase using the temperature-dependent heat capacity $C_{p}(T)$ from ref.~\citenum{Sorgel2006}, by taking into account the material's density\cite{Sorgel2006} $\rho$ = 9.3 g cm$^{-3}$ and molar mass M = 436.15 g mol$^{-1}$.
 This resulted in thermally equilibrated temperatures of $T_{therm}$ = 125 K, 130~K and 177~K for the three fluences, respectively, of $F = 1.5$~mJ~cm~$^{-2}$, 1.75~mJ~cm~$^{-2}$, and 2.3~mJ~cm~$^{-2}$.

+Experimentally, the lattice thermalisation into a quasi-equilibrium temperature is observed on extended time scales via a global decrease of the primary lattice peak intensities.
+Supplementary Fig.~\ref{fig:BraggLongTerm} shows the corresponding dynamics of the Bragg peaks at long time delays, for a fluence of 2.3 mJ cm$^{-2}$.